Alzheimer’s and Dementia: What’s the Difference?

 Where Does Alzheimer's Fit In?

-Alzheimer’s disease is the most common type of major neurocognitive disorder, but it is only one of many possible causes.
-Vascular cognitive impairment, dementia with Lewy bodies, frontotemporal dementia, Parkinson’s disease, Huntington’s disease, HIV, traumatic brain injury, and other conditions each can cause severe cognitive changes.
+Alzheimer’s disease is the most common type of dementia, but it is only one of many possible causes.
+Vascular cognitive impairment, dementia with Lewy bodies, frontotemporal dementia, Parkinson’s disease, Huntington’s disease, HIV, traumatic brain injury, and other conditions can cause severe cognitive changes.

 Mild Impairment

-Mild neurocognitive disorder (formerly called mild cognitive impairment or MCI), by contrast, is diagnosed when a less severe cognitive problem exists, manifested as difficulty with one of the six listed mental functions (listed above) that is significant enough to require compensatory activities, such as writing everything down in order to remember.
-Mild neurocognitive disorder, by definition, is not bad enough to rob a person of basic independence.
-The DSM 5 says that one possible cause of mild neurocognitive disorder is Alzheimer’s disease, but it is only one of many medical or psychiatric conditions that can cause this clinical condition.
-In other words, Alzheimer’s disease can be present without major neurocognitive disorder or dementia, and dementia can be present without Alzheimer’s disease.
+Mild cognitive impairment, by contrast, is diagnosed when a less severe cognitive problem exists, manifested as difficulty with one of the six listed mental functions (listed above) that is significant enough to require compensatory activities, such as writing everything down in order to remember.
+Mild cognitive impairment, by definition, is not bad enough to rob a person of basic independence.
+The DSM 5 says that one possible cause of Mild cognitive impairment is Alzheimer’s disease, but it is only one of many medical or psychiatric conditions that can cause this clinical condition.
+In other words, Alzheimer’s can be present without dementia, and dementia can be present without Alzheimer’s.

-The DSM 5’s new definitions followed a series of very influential articles published by Alzheimer’s disease researchers in 2011.
+The DSM 5’s new definitions followed a series of very influential articles published by Alzheimer’s researchers in 2011.
 These experts encouraged us to recognize Alzheimer’s disease as a disease pathology rather than as a clinical syndrome.
 In other words, to understand that the effects of Alzheimer’s disease on the brain begin many years before memory loss or behavioral changes become apparent.
 The 2011 expert statement defined three stages of Alzheimer’s disease.
-The dementia (major neurocognitive disorder) phase is only the final stage.
-Earlier symptoms are recognizable in a symptomatic, pre-dementia phase (mild neurocognitive disorder).
+The dementia phase is only the final stage.
+Earlier symptoms are recognizable in a symptomatic, pre-dementia phase (mild cognitive impairment).
 With amyloid PET scanning or various other biomarker measurements, doctors can also determine the presence of Alzheimer’s disease pathology in the brains of people with no apparent clinical symptoms.
-This is the asymptomatic, or pre-symptomatic phase of Alzheimer’s disease.
+This is the asymptomatic or pre-symptomatic phase of Alzheimer’s disease.

 A Diagnosis and an Important Question

 When Walter was examined further in our clinic, we decided that his memory troubles were indeed the result of Alzheimer’s disease.
-He had major neurocognitive disorder and we were unable to identify any other medical or psychiatric disorder that could be responsible for his condition.
-An amyloid PET scan of Walter’s brain would likely have showed accumulation of beta amyloid, the disease-associated protein found in the brains of people with Alzheimer’s.
+He had dementia, and we were unable to identify any other medical or psychiatric disorder that could be responsible for his condition.
+An amyloid PET scan of Walter’s brain would likely have shown an accumulation of beta-amyloid protein found in the brains of people with Alzheimer’s.
 Bill asked, “What about me?
 Will I get Alzheimer’s disease?”

 What we know now from biomarker research allows us to answer Bill’s question in a way that would not have been possible for past generations.
-We can tell Bill that he definitely does not have dementia, and that if he has Alzheimer’s disease it is in the pre-symptomatic stage.
-Occurrence of the disease in his father puts Bill at a small increased risk, so we’ll watch him in the future.
+We can tell Bill that he definitely does not have dementia and that if he has Alzheimer’s disease, it is in the pre-symptomatic stage.
+The occurrence of the disease in his father puts Bill at a small increased risk, so we’ll watch him in the future.
 For the present, we’ll encourage him to adopt a brain-healthy lifestyle that includes management of chronic medical diseases, stress reduction, healthy eating habits, adequate sleep, plenty of physical activity, engagement with others, and cognitive stimulation.
-Of course, this brain healthy lifestyle is a good prescription for all of us!
+Of course, this brain-healthy lifestyle is a good prescription for all of us!

 About the author